twoporeguys/librpc/README.md

 ## Building librpc

-Following packages are required to build libprc (using Ubuntu 17.04 as an example, please adjust do your distribution if needed):
+Install the packages required to build librpc for Ubuntu 17.04 or Mac OS 12. adjust do your distribution if needed):

 ```
-cmake
-clang
-libglib2.0-dev
-libsoup-gnome2.4-dev
-libyajl-dev
-libblocksruntime-dev
+./requirements.sh
 ```

 Build/install procedure:

 ```
-$ mkdir -p build
-$ cd build
-$ cmake ..
 $ make
 $ make install  # optional
 ```